icariohealth/Backbone.Manager/README.md

 `<a data-bb-state="" href="/users/1/books/2">` | `callback(1,2)`

 ## The `'*'` State
 The `'*'` is reserved as a final matcher for states.
-When the `data-bb-state` watcher attempts to perform a state transtion for a state that hasn't been defined, it will fallback to a `'*'` state definition.
+When the `data-bb-state` watcher attempts to perform a state transition for a state that hasn't been defined, it will fallback to a `'*'` state definition.
 Here is an example of how to use it:
 ```coffee
 Backbone.Manager.extend
   states: